jstep21/playlist-creator/README.md

 Going back to the main page, when the user clicks the "generate playlist" button, they are presented with a dropdown menu to select from the different vibey key-words.
 The new playlist that gets generated will be based on the user's selections as well as the songs in the daylist.
 The name of the playlist will be created using what key-words the user selects too.
-Using the example above, the new playlist could be "Lounge Thursdays for Balearic Beat Mornings Featuring Chill Vibes"
+Using the example above, the new playlist could be "thursday morning vibes: balearic beat, chill lounge, and downbeat."

 ## Prerequisites
 <ul>